liferay/liferay-docs/deployment/articles/01-deploying-liferay/02-obtaining-liferay.markdown

 [TOC levels=1-4]

-Downloading and installing @product@ is easy.
-But before you begin, you should answer a few questions.
+Before you begin, you should answer a few questions.

--   Which version of Liferay will you install?
+-   Which version of @product@ will you install?
 -   Is your installation for development purposes or are you preparing to run in production?
 -   Are you installing @product@ in a clustered environment?